Twitter employee briefly shuts Trump account, putting controls in question

 He has used Twitter to attack opponents and promote his policies, both during the 2016 presidential campaign and since taking office in January.

-Thursday evening’s incident also raised questions about how Twitter secures the official @potus presidential account and other accounts that could potentially influence world events.
+Thursday’s incident also raised questions about how Twitter secures the official @potus presidential account and other accounts that could potentially influence world events.

-Technology companies including Twitter are meanwhile under attack from U.S. lawmakers for failing to stem the spread of Russian propaganda and misinformation on their platforms.
+Technology companies including Twitter are, meanwhile, under attack from U.S. lawmakers for failing to stem the spread of Russian propaganda and misinformation on their platforms.

-Twitter in particular has long been criticized for not doing enough to police its platform and respond to complaints of abuse.
+Twitter in particular has long been criticized for not doing enough to police its platform and respond to complaints of harassment.

-The temporary deletion of the Trump account sparked a flood of criticism from Twitter users, though many of the president’s critics also said they were happy to see the account disabled.
+Though the temporary deletion of the Trump account sparked a flood of criticism from Twitter users, many of the president’s critics also said they were happy to see the account disabled.

 In 2013, hackers took control of the main account for the Associated Press and tweeted that explosions at the White House had injured then-President Barack Obama, causing stocks to briefly plunge.

-Reporting by Dustin Volz and David Ingram; Additional reporting by Shalini Nagarajan and Jonathan Weber; Editing by Meredith Mazzilli
+Reporting by Dustin Volz and David Ingram; Additional reporting by Shalini Nagarajan, Jonathan Weber and Jeffrey Dastin; Editing by Meredith Mazzilli and Bernadette Baum